What to do if your car is stolen

 All insurance policies are different but there is a chance a pay-out by your insurers will end your policy.
 It’s also worth noting, if your paying your premium in instalments (the amount you pay for your insurance policy), you could have to continue paying it off until the policy has finished.

 Great!
 The police have called and your car has been found!
 But what now?

 You must tell your insurer straight away.
 You’ll also need to find out if the car has been damaged, used to commit another crime or is possibly unsafe to drive.
 This is all information the police will be able to help you with.

 The police will arrange for your car to recovered which you will be charged for (this can be claimed back depending on your insurance policy).

 If you have theft coverage, your insurer will assess the damage to your car and decide what needs to be done next.
 This could either be a repair job or the worst-case scenario, a write-off.

 Could my car insurance claim be rejected?

 There is a possibility your claim could be rejected if the insurer thinks you hadn’t been careful enough.
-If the keys are left in or around the car, you are unlikely to have your claim covered.
+If you lost your car keys, but they were left in or around the car, you are unlikely to have your claim covered.
 If there is no sign of break-in, you may have to prove your keys weren’t easily accessible.
 Your insurer could also argue you did not secure your car well enough.

 If you disagree with your car insurance for rejecting your claim, you have every right to dispute the decision.
 In this situation, the best thing to do is make sure you have enough supporting evidence to back up your argument.
 You should also make an official complaint to your insurer if they are taking too much time to settle your claim for no valid reason.